TamerDotWork/EmotionDetector/README.md

-# EmotionDetector
-IBM Watson NLU
+# Repository for final project